Dorothy Adams: Personal life

-Adams was married to character actor Byron Foulger from 1921 until his death in 1970.
+Adams was married to character actor Byron Foulger from 1926 until his death in 1970.
 She was the mother of soap opera actress Rachel Ames.

 Death

-She died in 1988 in Woodland Hills, California.
+Adams died from a heart failure on March 16th, 1988 in Woodland Hills, California.
 Her ashes lie with those of her husband in niche A142 in the Del Prado Mausoleum of Inglewood Park Cemetery in California.